-Improper grazing of this site can result in a reduction in the cover of the mid-statured cool-season, rhizomatous wheatgrasses and an increase in shortgrasses (Smoliak et al., 1972; Smoliak, 1974).
+Improper grazing of this site can result in a reduction in the cover of the mid-statured, cool-season rhizomatous wheatgrasses and an increase in foxtail barley (Hordeum jubatum) and unpalatable forbs.
 Improper grazing practices include any practices that do not allow sufficient opportunity for plants to physiologically recover from a grazing event or multiple grazing events within a given year and/or that do not provide adequate cover to prevent soil erosion over time.
 These practices may include, but are not limited to, overstocking, continuous grazing, and/or inadequate seasonal rotation moves over multiple years.
-Periods of extended drought (approximately 3 years or more) can reduce mid-statured, cool-season rhizomatous wheatgrasses, triggering an increase in shortgrasses, such as Sandberg bluegrass (Coupland, 1961; Clarke et al., 1947).

-Further degradation of the site due to improper grazing, can result in a community dominated by shortgrasses such as Sandberg bluegrass.
-Cover and vigor of mid-statured rhizomatous grasses are severely reduced.
-Unpalatable forbs, such as curlycup gumweed (Grindelia squarrosa), are common.
-Invasive species dynamics are not well understood on this ecological site.
-Invasive species, such as annual bromes, smooth brome (Bromus inermis), and crested wheatgrass (Agropyron cristatum), have been documented on this site.
-Crested wheatgrass, in particular, is a highly drought tolerant and competitive cool-season, perennial bunchgrass (DeLuca and Lesica, 1996).
-It can invade relatively undisturbed grasslands, reducing cover and production of native cool-season midgrasses (Heidinga and Wilson, 2002; Henderson and Naeth, 2005).
-Invasive species dynamics have not been studied on this site and further investigation is needed to fully document ecological pathways and processes.
+Further degradation of the site due to improper grazing can result in a community dominated by foxtail barley.
+Cover and vigor of mid-statured rhizomatous grasses is severely reduced.
+Unpalatable forbs such as povertyweed (Iva axillaris) are common.
+An Invaded State (3) occurs when non-native species invade the site.
+Potential invasive species on this site are curly dock (Rumex crispus), knotweed (Polygonum spp), and kochia (Bassia scoparia).
+Invasive species dynamics are not well understood at this time and further investigation is needed to fully document ecological pathways and processes.